flackr/carousel/scroll-marker/README.md

 and is either immediately before or after the scroll container depending on the value of the `scroll-marker-group` property.

 The `::scroll-marker` pseudo-element will create a focusable marker which when activated will scroll the element into view.
 This pseudo-element will be flowed into the `::scroll-marker-group` pseudo-element of its containing scroll container.
-It behaves as a button with a scrollTargetElement set to the psuedo-element's owning element.
+It behaves as a link with a scrollTargetElement set to the pseudo-element's owning element.

 ```css
 ul {